qonceptual/QwikHttp/README.md

 - simple usage syntax
 - use of generics and QwikJson for robust serialization and deserialization
 - broad multi-platform support
-- simple, yet robust loading indicator implementation
+- simple, yet robust loading indicator support
-- response interceptors provide a method to handle unauthorized responses and token refreshing with ease.
+- response interceptors to provide a method to handle unauthorized responses and token refreshing with ease.

 QwikHttp is written in Swift but works (without generics) great with objective-c.
 It utilizes the most recent ios networking API, NSURLSession.
-QwikHttp is compatible with iOS 8+, tvOS, WatchOS 2 and OSX 10.8+.
+QwikHttp is compatible with iOS 8+, tvOS, WatchOS 2 and OSX 10.9+.

 ## Usage